B12 Injection sites + How to use B12 Shots Safely

 Vitamin B12 (when it comes to injections) come in two flavors:

-If you are getting B12 it's generally best to get your in the methylcobalamin form.
+If you are getting B12 it's generally best to get yours in the methylcobalamin form.

-Methylcobalamin has been shown to be superior to cyanocobalamin at improving circadian rhythmns in some patients who trialed both versions.
+Methylcobalamin has been shown to be superior to cyanocobalamin (2) at improving circadian rhythms in some patients who trialed both versions.

 This process may explain why some patients respond to methylcobalamin but NOT cyanocobalamin.